 Jackson Hole is part of the Greater Yellowstone Ecosystem, comprising 18 million acres of the largest intact ecosystem in the lower 48 states.
 The combination of parks, forests, rivers, lakes, and undeveloped spaces allow for nearly every type of activity.
 Much more than just another ski-town, Jackson Hole is a beautiful, large valley surrounded by spectacular mountains including the Teton, the Gros Ventre, and the Wyoming Ranges.
 Jackson Hole is also the gateway to Grand Teton and Yellowstone National Parks, both of which offer year round recreational opportunities.
 Rock climbing, hiking, fly-fishing, camping, boating, ice-fishing, skiing, horseback riding, snowmobiling and backpacking are just some of those.
 Mountain biking is permitted in the National Forests and there are miles of trails in all skill levels.

 The Jackson Hole area has some of the best and most challenging fishing waters in the Rockies.
 Numerous fisheries include: the Snake, Gros Ventre, and Hoback Rivers; Yellowstone, Slide, and Jackson Lakes; and Fish and Flat Creeks.
-All support a healthy habitat of large cutthroat and rainbow trout.
+All support a healthy habitat of large native cutthroat and rainbow trout.

 There are many companies that cater to private and small group tours encompassing a myriad of activities.
 Wildlife viewing, snowmobiling, white water and scenic rafting, and bicycling are just a few.